There are eight insurance premium taxes and fees. These taxes and fees are paid by every authorized insurance company that issues

 When e-filing insurance premium tax you can upload data files for Schedules XII and XIII (Firefighters’ and Police Officers’ Retirement Trust Funds).
 E-filing also

 offers automatic calculations and automatic entry of data appearing in more than one schedule.

 Taxpayers who paid $20,000 or more in insurance premium tax during the most recent state fiscal year (July 1 - June 30) are required to file and pay

 If you file your return or pay tax late, a penalty of 10% of any unpaid tax is charged.
 If you do not report and timely pay an installment payment, or you

 underestimate the installment payment due, a 10% penalty is charged.
 A floating rate of interest applies to underpayments and late payments of tax.
 Interest rates

-can be found on our Tax and Interest Rates page.
+can be found on the Department's Tax and Interest Rates web page.

 Related Florida Statutes (F.S.)

 This list, although not all-inclusive, provides many of the statutes that relate to the insurance premium taxes and fees.